shini44/my-codef-site/content/_index.md

 I am appreciative of the knowledge that was shared with me by many gracious students/mentors during my application process, and so, **my services would be at no cost**.

-I simply wish to share the knowledge that I have in the hopes of contributing positively in some way to the betterment of society.
+I simply wish to share the knowledge that I have in the hopes of contributing positively in some way to someone's academic journey, as many did to mine.